dougeby/IntuneDocs/intune/company-portal-app.md

 ## Company identity branding customization
 You can customize your Company Portal with your company logo, company name, theme color and background.
-Note that the logo you upload will be used for email templates.

 ### Theme color and logo in the Company Portal
 Apply a theme color to the Company Portal.
 Select a standard color or enter a six-digit hex code for a custom color.